-Iran vows to defy 'bullying' as U.S. triggers more sanctions
+U.S. reimposes tough curbs on Iran, Tehran hits at 'bullying'

 U.S. sanctions permit trade in humanitarian goods such as food and pharmaceuticals, but measures imposed on banks and trade restrictions could make such items more expensive.

-U.S. Secretary of State Mike Pompeo said on Sunday the penalties returning on Monday were “the toughest sanctions ever put in place on the Islamic Republic of Iran”.
+Pompeo said Washington had granted exemptions to eight countries allowing them to temporarily continue buying Iranian oil.
+More than 20 countries had already cut their oil imports from Iran, reducing purchases by more than 1 million barrels per day, he said.

-However, Iran’s clerical rulers have dismissed concerns about the impact of sanctions on the economy.

-“Today the enemy (the United States) is targeting our economy...the main target of sanctions is our people,” Iranian President Hassan Rouhani said.
+Iran’s clerical rulers dismissed the curbs.
+“Today the enemy (the United States) is targeting our economy ... the main target of sanctions is our people,” Rouhani said.

-“America wanted to cut to zero Iran’s oil sales...but we will continue to sell our oil...to break sanctions,” Rouhani told economists, adding the sanctions were illegal and unfair.
+“America wanted to cut to zero Iran’s oil sales ... but we will continue to sell our oil ... to break sanctions,” Rouhani told economists, adding the sanctions were illegal and unfair.

-“This is an economic war against Iran but...
-America should learn that it cannot use the language of force against Iran ...
+“This is an economic war against Iran ...
 We are prepared to resist any pressure,” Rouhani said.

-Foreign minister Zarif said Washington had made itself more isolated by pursuing the sanctions.

-“US bullying is backfiring...
-The US — and not Iran — is isolated,” Zarif said in a tweet.
+The Belgium-based SWIFT financial messaging service said it is suspending some unspecified Iranian banks’ access to its messaging system in the interests of the stability and integrity of the global financial system.

 Trump announced in May his government was withdrawing from what he called the “worst ever” agreement negotiated by the United States.
 The other parties to the deal - Britain, France, Germany, China and Russia - say they will not leave.